jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_sequence_encoders.md

 Next, the method applies convolutional layers to the embedded sequence using the "conv1d_stack" function.

-If a sequence reduction operation is specified (i.e., "reduce_output" is not None), the method applies the reduction operation to the hidden sequence using the "reduce_sequence" function.
+If a sequence reduction operation is specified (i.e., if "reduce_output" is not None), the method applies the reduction operation to the hidden sequence using the "reduce_sequence" function.

-Finally, if there are fully connected layers specified (i.e., "fc_stack" is not None), the method applies these layers to the hidden sequence.
+Finally, if there are fully connected layers specified (i.e., if "fc_stack" is not None), the method applies these layers to the hidden sequence.

 The method returns a dictionary with the key "encoder_output" and the value of the hidden sequence.
+The shape of the hidden sequence depends on whether a reduction operation was applied.
+If no reduction was applied, the shape is [batch_size, seq_size, num_filters].
+If a reduction was applied, the shape is [batch_size, output_size].

 ## Class **`StackedParallelCNN`** Overview
 The `StackedParallelCNN` class is a subclass of `SequenceEncoder` and represents a stacked parallel convolutional neural network (CNN) encoder.
 It is used for encoding input sequences, which can be embedded and passed through multiple layers of parallel convolutional filters.